NotAliAhmad/Cypress/readme.md

 the file using Cypress.config("fileServerFolder") then you can do 'const csv = await neatCsv(text)' to get the property values from the csv which will be available in the form of a javascript object

+How to deal with excel files?
+- You can use npm install convert-excel-to-json for an external plug that converts the excel file to a javascript object

 How to work with SQL server via Azure?
 - First install cypress-sql-server since cypress doesnt support it with: npm install --save-dev cypress-sql-server